Kilonova24/Novafield/README.md

 The following paid mods are recommended to improve the experience.
 * [Starfield Spacer Overhaul](https://creations.bethesda.net/en/starfield/details/b541b057-8815-4892-be9c-abea7a292663/Starfield_Spacer_Overhaul)
-* [The Space Economy](https://creations.bethesda.net/en/starfield/details/eca053f6-3049-4e75-8f46-e9367d19eef8/The_Space_Economy) (If you want to use rbt/S1nderion's new economy mod, disable the following in the Gameplay tab in MO2)
+* [The Space Economy](https://creations.bethesda.net/en/starfield/details/eca053f6-3049-4e75-8f46-e9367d19eef8/The_Space_Economy) (If you want to use rbt/S1nderion's new economy mod, disable the following in the Gameplay/ Final Patches tab in MO2)
   * Cost of Living - Simple Taxes
   * Cost of Spacing
   * Spacefaring Economy